mikehadlow/gtr-cof/README.md

     - npm install
     - npm start
 5. Browse to http://localhost:10001/
-6. Edit the src\*.ts, index.html and gtr-cof.css files.
+6. Edit the src/*.ts, index.html and gtr-cof.css files.
 7. Compile.
 8. Commit, push to GitHub and create a pull request :)